Contents

 Auto-recoverable errors (api_error)

 Transient 5xx responses and momentary outages.
 Implementing exponential backoff retry resolves these automatically.
-In KanseiLink data, api_error represents 70–90% of all errors across top services — paradoxically, a high api_error share in a high-success-rate service means retry logic is working.
+In KanseiLink data, api_error represents 70–90% of all errors across top services — paradoxically, a high api_error share in a high-grade service means retry logic is working.

 Implementation-side fixes (auth_expired, invalid_input)